 Screening information, February 2024

-Venue: Small Hall, Oasis Christian Fellowship Hall, Hangleton Way, Hangleton BN3 8EQ – click here to a see a map.
+Date and time: 1:30-3:30pm, 21 February 2024 Venue: Small Hall, Oasis Christian Fellowship Hall, Hangleton Way, Hangleton BN3 8EQ – click here to a see a map.
+Price and tickets: Free, no need to book.
+Places are aimed at people aged 50+ in Hangleton & Knoll.

-Days of Wonder screening & talk: The Wonderworld of the 19th Century
+Days of Wonderscreening & talk: The Wonderworld of the 19th Century

 The 19th Century was an era of wonder and spectacle.
 It saw the invention of three technological marvels – photography, the magic lantern and film – and the arrival of a magical world that featured phantasmagorias, dissolving views, thaumatropes, panoramas, phenakistiscopes, daguerreotypes, carte-de-visites, stereographs, spirit photography, chronophotography, phonographs and animated photographs.